calcut/gauldry-lab-data/docs.md

 For scientific automation, Circuitpython is a strong candidate.
 Typically the board is connected to a PC and shows up as a USB drive.
 The user's code exists as a plain text file that will run immediately after being edited.
-No code compilation step is needed because the MCU is running a python interpreter to read the file directly.
-Having a short programming iteration loop is ideal for prototyping and learning.
+No slow code compilation step is needed because the MCU is running a python interpreter to read the file directly.
+Having a short developer iteration time is ideal for prototyping and learning.

 On the other hand, Arduino (which is based on C/C++) uses a compiler and can